Santoshvish697/smartIrrigation/README.md

-# SMART IRRIGATION SYSTEM AND WEBSITE-BASED PLATFORM FOR FARMER WELFARE
+# SMART IRRIGATION SYSTEM AND WEB-BASED PLATFORM FOR FARMER WELFARE
 Microcontroller-based automated irrigation system with responsive web platform for farmers to optimize the use of resources and maximize the yield and productivity.